amwebexpert/etoolbox/README.md

 ## Roadmap (of next features)

+Poker planning:

+- show all values automatically when all participants have voted
+- confirmation for deleting all votes: add a 'Yes, dont ask again' button
+- show session QR code at the top

+Others:

 - DataURI scheme viewer (Base64 raw data)
   - Like this website: [Data URL to image](https://base64.guru/tools/data-url-to-image)
 - 3D Visualizer (.obj and .fbx viewer)